 And WordPress allows you to install Yoast, which is one of the best tools available for SEO.
 For those unfamiliar with it, this plugin assesses the quality of your on-page SEO efforts and makes easy-to-follow suggestions on how you can further improve it.

 WordPress also allows you to make more extensive use of Accelerated Mobile Pages (AMP) than Wix; this is a technology which delivers a super-fast mobile version of your website to users (and one which can bring SEO benefits).

 And finally, you can choose whatever hosting you like for a WordPress site — meaning that you can avail of the super-fast site speeds that Google and other search engines love.

-(As discussed briefly above, in order to avail of these sorts of speeds you will need to pay extra for a managed WordPress hosting service like Kinsta — and you’ll also need to make sure that your site is built in a way that can take advantage of them.
-Otherwise you can end up with a very slow WordPress site indeed — and one that can be outperformed by Wix.)
+Remember: in order to get a fast-loading site, you will need to pay extra for a managed WordPress hosting service like Kinsta — and you’ll also need to make sure that your site is built in a way that can take advantage of it.
+Otherwise you can end up with a very slow WordPress site indeed — and one that can be outperformed by Wix.

 Note: I am not a legal professional, so please note that the observations provided below on the topic of GDPR should not be interpreted as legal advice.

 As a result of the GDPR laws introduced in May 2018, website owners need to take several steps to ensure that they are properly protecting the privacy of EU visitors.

 Even if your business isn’t based in the EU, you still need to make sure you’re in compliance with the new regulations if you are targeting EU users with your website.

 Accordingly, as a website owner, you need to make sure you: